 The dried inner bark of a particular tropical evergreen tree Cinnamomum verum is called Cinnamon.
 From ancient times, it was used as a spice in savory foods as well as in sweets.
 Cinnamon bark is one of the few species that can be consumed directly.
-It is derived from the trees of genus Cinnamomum.
-It is available in the form of chips, rolled in the form of sticks or in powdered form.
-There are hundreds of types of cinnamon, but in the International market, Cinnamomum verum is usually considered as the “true cinnamon”, whereas the others are distinguished by the name cassia.
+It is derived from the trees of the genus Cinnamomum.
+It is available in the form of chips, rolled in the form of sticks, or in powdered form.
+There are hundreds of types of cinnamon, but in the International market, Cinnamomum Verum is usually considered the “true cinnamon”, whereas the others are distinguished by the name cassia.
 Cinnamomum Zeylanicum was the old botanical name for this plant, mainly derived from the word Ceylon, Sri Lankas earlier name.
-Cinnamon in early days was considered very highly prized and even regarded as a valuable present among kings and monarchs.
-In ancient inscription records, cinnamon has been used as as offering for the Greek god Apollos temple at Miletus.
-In the 17th century, the over demand for cinnamon led to a war between the Dutch and the Portuguese on the island of Ceylon where much of this spice was grown.
+Cinnamon in the early days was considered very highly prized and even regarded as a valuable present among kings and monarchs.
+In ancient inscription records, cinnamon has been used as an offering for the Greek god Apollos temple at Miletus.
+In the 17th century, the over-demand for cinnamon led to a war between the Dutch and the Portuguese on the island of Ceylon where much of this spice was grown.
 In the early 2000 BC, cinnamon was imported to Egypt.
 For centuries, the source of cinnamon was a mystery in the Mediterranean region, as the middlemen in the spice trade kept it as a trade secret and enjoyed the monopoly.
 Cinnamon is mainly grown in Sri Lanka, the Malabar Coast of India, Bangladesh and Burma.
 In 1767, a cinnamon estate was established by the British East India Company near the Anjarakkandy area in the Cannanore district of Kerala, making it Asias largest cinnamon estate, and it was called the Anjarakkandy Cinnamon Estate.
 There were also many processing units to make cinnamon strips.
 Traditionally the inner bark of cinnamon was bruised with a brass rod and then it was easily peeled off from the tree.
 Later the bark was processed and cut into long strips, which were rolled into quills by hands and then dried well under the sun.
 The essential oil was also extracted by roughly pounding the bark and softening it by washing in sea water and then quickly distilling the whole.
 In the early days, Greeks used cinnamon to flavor wines.
 The Egyptians used it in their recipe called Cipher.
 They also used it as an embalming agent.
 Cinnamon was also used in other countries like Portugal, Indonesia, and the European countries.

 Cinnamon is a semitropical evergreen tree and a wonderful indoor container plant which can grow to about 4 to 5 feet long, indoors, and about 20 to 30 feet outdoors.
 Its leaves are thick and oval shaped which can reach about 4 to 7 inches and have a dark green color on top and light green below.
 These trees have strong branches and yellowish, smooth and thick bark.
 Both leaves and bark have a spicy, aromatic scent.
 The flowers are small and yellowish-white in color and have a very unpleasant smell.
 Its fruits are oval shaped, like a berry, with a dark purple color.
 Cinnamon tress lives for 30 to 40 years in the wild.